Sylvexia/personal_research/10-8 Personal Research.md

 		- add `-debug` helps with log out the conversion process.
 - Future Works:
 	- Refactor the current implementation.
+	- Model constant is not all in arith const, mostly on
 	- Implement other operations in `mlir` for `MNIST` model
 		- `addf`, `cmpf`, `constant`, `mulf`, `select`
 			- `select`: